*Upwork's basic plan is free to use, so employers only pay freelancers the confirmed fee, plus the standard 3% for admin and payment processing.

 - There are more than 5M registered clients who find freelancers using the site.

-- Employers can post jobs at no cost or choose from paid options.
+- Employers can post projects at no cost or choose from paid options.

-- Freelancers can search jobs by skills and Australian province or city, ensuring that viable projects are found fast.
+- Freelancers can search projects by skills and Australian province or city, ensuring that viable projects are found fast.

 - You can connect with a remote workforce representing 180 countries.

-- Millions of jobs are posted to this job board with over 5,000 skills represented across more than 70 categories.
+- Millions of projects are posted to this platform with over 5,000 skills represented across more than 70 categories.

-- AI matching technology instantly generates a freelancer shortlist based on your job requirements.
+- AI-matching technology instantly generates a freelancer shortlist based on your project requirements.